-All contents of this site are covered by a Creative Commons Attribution 4.0 License (CC BY 4.0).
+All contents of the RaDVaC website and white paper are covered by a Creative Commons Attribution 4.0 License (CC BY 4.0), and by an Open COVID License - Patent 1.1 (OCL-P v1.1).
 You are free to Share (copy and redistribute the material in any medium or format), and Adapt (fork, alter, and build upon) the material for any purpose.
 The only requirement is Attribution.